WE WILL SHARE YOUR FISHING AND HUNTING PHOTOS! Send them to email@example.com

 Three Rivers hatchery fish should be winding down this time of year but this small tributary will drop and clear much quicker than the Nestucca and could be a good option for bank fishing this week.

 SALMON RIVER: Steelhead

 The Salmon River is open for wild and hatchery steelhead.
-Fishing is slow.
+Fishing is fair.
 Wild winter steelhead can be retained on the Salmon River.
 Daily and annual bag limit on wild winter steelhead are 1/day and 3/year.
 Casting spinners, drifting bait or using a bobber and jig can be effective.

 SILETZ RIVER: Steelhead